DinnEferet/Open-Inventory/README.md

-_This project is no longer maintained by its author._
+_This project is no longer maintained._

 # Open Inventory